soniacweb/potterworld/README.md

 ## Filtering and Search Features: Building a basic React.js form with no additional libraries

-For the Spells page, we have a filter form consisting of types of spells the user can read through and select.
+For the `Spells` page, we have a filter form consisting of types of spells the user can read through and select.
 We also have a basic search funtionality too.

-We used a `spells` from input box, which includes an input of type text, and a `spells` select list, which will display a unique list of spells based on the API's listing.
+We used a `spells` form input box, which includes an input of type text, and a `spells` select list, which will display a unique list of spells based on the API's listing.

 The code below is a short excerpt of this: